hit9/bitproto/docs/language.rst

 ^^^^^^^^^^^^^

 Bitproto knows exactly how many bits a message will occupy at compile time, because all types are fix-sized.
-This may make backwards-compatibility hard.
+This may make `forward-compatibility <https://en.wikipedia.org/wiki/Forward_compatibility>`_ hard.

-It seems ok to add new fields to the end of a message in use, because the structures of existing fields are unchanged, the decoding end won't scan the encoded bytes of new fields, then "the backward-compatibility achieved":
+It seems ok to add new fields to the end of a message in use, because the structures of existing fields are unchanged, the decoding end won't scan the encoded bytes of new fields, then "the forward-compatibility achieved":

 .. sourcecode:: bitproto